 Sustainable Food Systems Undergraduate Certificate

-Objective 1.
-Integrate interdisciplinary understanding of multiple perspectives in food systems, food justice, environmental stewardship, nutrition, community, and the impacts of sustainable food systems on society and the environment.
+Objective A.1: Students will describe the impacts of sustainable food systems on society and the environment.

-Objective 2.
-Apply practical gardening, recycling, and composting skills to projects at the GVSU Sustainable Agriculture Project campus farm site.
+Objective A.2: Students will apply practical gardening, recycling, and composting skills to projects at the GVSU Sustainable Agriculture Project campus farm site.

-Objective 5.
-Adapt food safety best practices in food production, manufacturing and preparation to different situational contexts, such as: agriculture, food recovery projects, and commercial and/or charitable food distribution sites.
+Objective C.2.
+Students will adapt food safety best practices in food production, manufacturing and preparation to different situational contexts, such as: agriculture, food recovery projects, and commercial and/or charitable food distribution sites.